 5. Pick up the ever-popular Ikea spice rack

-If you love scandi style look out for a design that’s made from birch wood, it will work well in a pared back style kitchen.
+If you love scandi style look out for a design that’s made from birch wood like Ikea's (opens in new tab), it will work well in a pared back style kitchen.
 Having a spice rack that can be fixed to the wall is a great space saving option, it frees up drawers and worktops.
 If you have a big collection of spices then simply invest in two or three and make a feature of them.

 6. Add a touch of industrial style